Vitaliy-Dob/leet-code/README.md

 Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 # 572. Subtree of Another Tree
 Given two non-empty binary trees s and t, check whether tree t has exactly the same structure and node values with a subtree of s.
 A subtree of s is a tree consists of a node in s and all of this node's descendants.
 The tree s could also be considered as a subtree of itself.
+# 198. House Robber
+You are a professional robber planning to rob houses along a street.
+Each house has a certain amount of money stashed, the only constraint stopping you from robbing each of them is that adjacent houses have security system connected and it will automatically contact the police if two adjacent houses were broken into on the same night.
+Given a list of non-negative integers representing the amount of money of each house, determine the maximum amount of money you can rob tonight without alerting the police.